threefoldfoundation/info_sdk/src/intro.md

 To learn all the basics you would need to complete before deploying a solution on top of the TF Grid, head over to the [__Getting Started__](getting_started.md) section of the Manual.

-Feel free to try deploying all available built-in TF Grid solutions (demo) and easy deployment manuals via [__TF Grid Demo__](marketplace.md) section.
+Feel free to try deploying all available built-in TF Grid solutions (demo) on testnet and easy deployment manuals via [__TF Grid Demo__](marketplace.md) section.

-If you're interested in deploying a cloud solution project on top of TF Grid (both on main net or testnet), you would need to firstly run a 3Bot locally (local 3Bot) or online on a hosted environment (hosted 3Bot).
+If you're interested in deploying a cloud solution project on top of TF Grid (both on mainnet or testnet), you would need to firstly run a 3Bot locally (local 3Bot) or online on a hosted environment (hosted 3Bot).
 Feel free to check [__3Bot__](3bot.md) section to read more about 3Bot.

 If you're interested in more advanced technical hand-outs on cloud infrastructure solution deployment, please check out our [__Advance Development__](develop.md) guide section.
 It will guide you from scratch on how to deploy your first cloud infrasturcture solution on the grid by using primitives on step-by-step procedures.